DrJJoy/portfolio/README.md

 Pet Shelter Analysis

     Uses Python: pandas, matplotlib to answer the following:
-    •	Is there an area where more pets are found?
-Find the top 5 places where animals are found so the shelter can coordinate with local volunteers and animal control to monitor these areas.
+    •	Is there an area where more pets are found (top 5 places)?
+To help the shelter to coordinate with local volunteers/ animal control in these areas.
     •	What is the average number of pets found in a month in the year 2015?
-Are there months where there is a higher number of animals found?
-Knowing the number of pets the shelter might see in a month can help them gather enough resources and donations to care for the animals they receive.
+This helps them gather enough resources and donations to care for the animals they receive.
     •	What is the ratio of incoming pets vs. adopted pets?
-This key metric helps the shelter know how they are doing.
     •	What is the distribution of the types of animals in the shelter?
-Find the count of each type of animal in the shelter.
     •	What are the adoption rates for specific breeds?
 Find the top 5 dog breeds in the shelter (based on count) and then find the adoption percentage of each breed.
     •	What are the adoption rates for different colorings?
 Find the top 5 colorings in the shelter (based on count) and then find the adoption percentage of each color.
     •	About how many animals are spayed/neutered each month?